 Day 1: Edinburgh

 Your first day in Scotland will begin in Edinburgh, the country’s capital.
-Reachable by air for most of Europe and major U.S. cities as well as by train from London, Edinburgh is well-connected and easy to access.
-We chose to arrive by train as we had to pick up my brother in London and arrived in Edinburgh around lunchtime.
+Reachable by air from most of Europe and major U.S. cities as well as by train from London, Edinburgh is well-connected and easy to access.
+We chose to arrive by train as we had to pick up my brother in London.
+We arrived in Edinburgh around lunchtime.